outbrain/fwumious_wabbit/SPEED.md

 theory is that we are doing lots of random memory accesses (to load weights) and additional latencies overshadow benefits of (possibly) better vectorization.

+# Ideas for future speed improvements
+- We know that using stack instead of heap for temporary buffer in learn() gives us ~10% speedup on FFMs.
+However the specialization code is ugly and therefore it is not on the main branch.
+- Many more structures on stack.
+However it is hard to make it work without crashing in extreme cases.
+- On-demand specialization.
+This would requrie a compile-per-run, but could really bring additional improvements
+- Full unrolling of the double for loop for FFM would be possible.
+By unrolling it into a single loop with constant offsets.
+- You can compile with RUSTFLAGS: export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
+Generally vectorization helps less than one would hope for